divad1998/unidocCli/README.md

 # unidocCli
-cli app for generating javadoc from unidoc annotations.
+cli tool for generating javadoc from unidoc annotations.